Our Process = Your Success

 - Lack of validation using probe microphone measurements

 We welcome patients from other providers who have been improperly fit with a hearing aid and you are disappointed with the performance.
-Answer the following questions about what happened when you were fit with your hearing devices:
+Answer yes or no to any of the following questions about what happened when you were fit with your hearing devices:

-- I was tested in background noise with words with hearing aids in my ears.
+- I was tested in background noise with words while wearing my hearing aids.

-- A test was done with hearing aids in with small probes in my ears and I learned all about carrots.
-(These are called probe microphone, real ear measurements.)
+- Small tubes were inserted in my ears with my hearing aids and I learned all about carrots (these are called probe microphone, real ear measurements).

 - I learned and practiced techniques with my communication partner that improved our communication.